NREL/hive/README.md

 | Supports broad set of travel modes                 |            | :red_car: | :train: |
 | Congestion modeling via kinetic wave model         |            | :red_car: | :train: |

-The project is currently closed-source and in alpha development, with plans to open-source in summer of 2020.
+The project is currently closed-source, pre-release, with plans to open-source in summer of 2020.

 ## Dependencies